HBCU.vc trains students become venture capitalists

 HBCU.vc’s first batch includes 11 students from three universities: Fisk, Florida A&M and Prairie View A&M. Students were not required to have any type of past experience in the startup and venture capital ecosystems.
 Instead, Mujhid said she “wanted to see a natural curiosity and passion around learning the industry.”

-For this academic school year, the students have internships at firms like Cross Cultural Ventures, Indie.VC, Kapor Capital and 500 Startups.
+For this academic school year, the students have internships at firms like Cross Culture Ventures, Indie.VC, Kapor Capital and 500 Startups.
 Their internships entail doing a lot of the work an associate VC would do, Mujhid said.
 That means researching startups and trends, providing analysis and bringing more startups into the firm’s portfolio.

 “We seem them as an extension of the funds they’re working with in their local communities,” Mujhid said.
 “We want to empower them as mini VCs to support entrepreneurs.”